 Years active: 1986 – 1988

 The ‘Some Greater Love’ album is made up of recordings of Go!
 Service and Bluetrain, the two bands I was in who were on Dreamworld Records.
 Dreamworld was run by Dan Treacy from The T.V.
 Personalities and was part of the early indie C-86 movement.
 A CD was released on Palestina Records, who are based in Peru, in 2010.
-A vinyl version of the album with a couple of very early demos added was released on vinyl and cd on Berlin’s Firestation Records in 2020.
+A vinyl version of the album with a couple of very early demos added was released on vinyl by Berlin’s Firestation Records in 2020.
 The limited run sold out within a few days.
 A CD version was then released in Japan which also sold out in a matter of weeks.

 ‘Some Greater Love’ Bluetrain (Firestation Records)

 Including ‘Land of Gold‘ originally released as a 12″ single, on Dreamworld in 1987

-Bluetrain played the Glastonbury Festival in 1987, did a gig in France, toured Scotland, supported The Mighty Lemon Drops, The Pastels, The Vaselines, and The Bodines, played pubs and small venues in London and the surrounding areas loads.
-And relocated to California for 6 months in 1988.
+Bluetrain played the Glastonbury Festival in 1987, played in France, toured Scotland, supported The Mighty Lemon Drops, The Pastels, The Vaselines, and The Bodines, then relocated to California for 6 months in 1988.

 In November 2018 I followed up an electronica instrumental album called ‘Eurocentric’ I had released in 2003 under the name Christine X. ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.

 ’….wistful, mellow, unhurried and gorgeous.’
 4 stars D.J.
 Magazine